Tunku Abdul Rahman: Sports involvement

-Tunku became Vice-President of Kedah Football Association after his return from Cambridge in the late 1930s.
-Later in 1949, Tunku became President of Selangor Football Association, and a few years later, he became President of Football Association of Malaysia for 20 years.
+Tunku became vice president of the Kedah Football Association after his return from Cambridge in the late 1930's.
+In 1949, Tunku became president of the Selangor Football Association, and a few years later he became president of the Football Association of Malaysia, serving in the position for 20 years.
 During his presidency, he introduced a competition for those under-18 years old such as the Piala FAM (FAM Cup) and the Piala Rahman (Rahman Cup).
 Being an avid sportsman, Tunku was a firm believer that sports can be a good catalyst in bringing about greater social unity among Malaysians of various races and religions.
 Therefore, he supported and initiated many sports events.
-These included an international football tournament, the Pestabola Merdeka (Independence Football Festival) in 1957.
-The following year, he was elected as the president of the Asian Football Confederation (AFC), a post he held until 1977.
+These included an international football tournament, the Merdeka Tournament, in 1957.
+In the following year, he was elected as the president of the Asian Football Confederation (AFC), a post he held until 1977.

 Tunku also loved horse racing and was a regular at the Selangor Turf Club.
 He claimed that his lucky number was 13 and that he would win horse races that were held on the 13th of the month, especially on Friday the 13th for him.
 Tunku's racing interests included the champion racehorse Think Big.
 After it won the 1974 Melbourne Cup, Think Big's owners, Malaysian businessman Dato Tan Chin Nam, and Australian property developer Rick O'Sullivan, invited Tunku to join them as a part-owner of the horse.
 Think Big then won its second Melbourne Cup in 1975.

 In 1977, having acquired substantial shares in The Star, a Penang-based newspaper, he became the newspaper's chairman.
-His columns, "Looking Back" and "As I See It", were critical of the government, and in 1987, Mahathir banned the newspaper.
-This led to a split in UMNO, with Tunku himself and another former PM, Hussein, setting up a new party called UMNO Malaysia, but its registration was quashed by Mahathir, who set up his own UMNO Baru (New UMNO).
-Tunku later supported Semangat 46 (S46), a splinter group of UMNO led by Tengku Razaleigh Hamzah.
-He campaigned actively for the latter in the General election of 1990, but was already in very poor health.
-The well-educated, visionary Tunku stood in contrast to Mahathir's brand of nationalism, which promised to help ethnic Malays, who were purportedly economically and socially stunted by the aftereffects of the colonial British "divide and rule" system.
+His columns, "Looking Back" and "As I See It", were critical of the government, and in 1987, Mahathir Mohamad banned the newspaper.
+This led to a split in UMNO, with Tunku himself and another former Prime Minister, Hussein Onn, setting up a new party called UMNO Malaysia, but its registration was quashed by Mahathir, who set up UMNO Baru in response.
+Tunku later supported Parti Melayu Semangat 46, a splinter group of UMNO led by Tengku Razaleigh Hamzah.
+He campaigned actively for the latter in the 1990 Malaysian general election, but was already in very poor health.
+The well-educated, visionary Tunku stood in contrast to Mahathir's brand of ethnic nationalism, which promised to help Malays as part of the Ketuanan Melayu ideology.